surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 # Getting Started
-Thank you for using **Surge**\!
+Thank you for using **Surge XT**\!

-Surge is a virtual synthesizer released into open source by creator Claes Johanson in September 2018, and maintained by a group of volunteers since then.
+Surge XT is a virtual synthesizer originally released as "Surge" into open source by creator Claes Johanson in September 2018.
+Since then, it is maintained by a group of volunteers.

-This first section is intended to give you a brief overview of some concepts that are specific to this synthesizer and an introduction on how to navigate, manipulate, and use Surge to its full potential.
+This first section is intended to give you a brief overview of some concepts that are specific to this synthesizer and an introduction on how to navigate, manipulate, and use Surge XT to its full potential.

 For detailed information regarding the synthesis engine and other advanced technical specifications and options of this synthesizer, there is a second section dedicated to